 One size doesn't fit all.
 If we really did allow children to learn and encourage proper free thinking it would change the country for good.
 Those in power don't want that to happen, so we will always get this sanitised, state approved system which tries to turn out clones like a factory.

-teachers are best placed to decide how the system cam be improved for the better, after all they are in the front line.As its is they dont even get consulted about all the changes that have been made
+No, teachers are not best placed to decide.teachers are best placed to decide how the system cam be improved for the better, after all they are in the front line.As its is they dont even get consulted about all the changes that have been made

-I never mentioned construction - I particularly specified electricians and plumbers, jobs filled in recent years by poles and other eastern Europeans.
+What do you think plumbing and electrical work is if its not construction!I never mentioned construction - I particularly specified electricians and plumbers, jobs filled in recent years by poles and other eastern Europeans.
 I just hope if you can afford to send your kids to college that they can find a job relevant to their qualification.
 I know degree qualified people working as waiters and kitchen porters.. !